kolya5544/DeltaProxy/DEVELOPMENT.md

 Variables defined here will affect the workflow of other modules.
 It is recommended to leave *priorities* at their default values unless it is REQUIRED that a module gets run before/after any other module.

 It is also important you initialize *any necessary variables* in **OnEnable()**, rather than class itself, to allow module to be safely *re-enabled* by calling **OnEnable()**.

+## Module Responses

+A module can return one of the following values:
+- **ModuleResponse.PASS**, in which case the response will be passed to the next module with *higher priority* in line - or server/client if no modules are left.
+- **ModuleResponse.BLOCK_PASS**, in which case the response will be passed to the next module with *higher priority* in line, but will not be passed to the server/client if no modules are left. *This is recommended for command handling.*
+- **ModuleResponse.BLOCK_MODULES**, in which case the response will be prevented from reaching the next module with *higher priority*, as well as server/client.
+However queue and post-queue will still be sent if they were defined by modules with *lower priority*. *This is recommended for bans, or other actions after which the user is guaranteed to be disconnected*
+- **ModuleResponse.BLOCK_ALL**, in which case the response will not reach any other modules, the server/client.
+All queued requests will be dropped, also.

 ## Using a module